The Geological Society | Burlington House FAQs

 Security of tenure means we can also now work on plans to improve the building: making it more energy efficient and environmentally sustainable, more accessible, and more welcoming.
 We are determined that the Geological Society’s London base will be a place where everyone will feel at home.

 The Society has already accelerated its use of the building for public outreach and this will continue, in conjunction with the other Societies.
-This month saw the end of Megalosaurus Month, during which hundreds of school children came to view the life-size replica of a Megalosaurus and take part in educational activities.
+In 2024, we hosted Megalosaurus Month, during which hundreds of school children came to view the life-size replica of a Megalosaurus and take part in educational activities.
 We also opened the premises to hundreds of Fellows, Friends, students, and members of the public for family-fun activities, networking events, arts and crafts events, and lectures.
 Over recent months we have organised film nights, open days, and social events as well as our well-established public lectures, professional meetings, and conferences.